Amstrad

-The company had offices in Kings Road, Brentwood, Essex.
+Amstrad plc was a British consumer electronics company, founded in 1968 by Alan Sugar.
+During the 1980s, the company was known for its home computers beginning with the Amstrad CPC and later also the ZX Spectrum range after the Sinclair deal, which led it to have a substantial share of the home computer market in Britain.
+In the following decade it shifted focus towards communication technologies, and its main business during the 2000s was the manufacture of satellite television set-top boxes for Sky, which Amstrad had started in 1989 as the then sole supplier of the emerging Sky TV service.

+Headquartered in Brentwood, the company was listed on the London Stock Exchange from 1980 to 2008, the year when Sugar stepped down after 40 years.
+After acquiring Betacom and Viglen, Amstrad was broken up in 1997 but the name was soon revived when successor Betacom plc renamed itself to Amstrad plc.
+Amstrad was a FTSE 100 Index constituent up until the company was acquired by BSkyB in 2007 for £125 million.
+In 2010, Sky integrated Amstrad's satellite division as part of Sky so they could make their own set-top boxes in-house.

 History

-1960s and 1970s
+Early beginnings

 Amstrad (also known as AMSTrad) was founded in 1968 by Alan Sugar at the age of 21, the name of the original company being AMS Trading (Amstrad) Limited, derived from its founder's initials (Alan Michael Sugar).
 Amstrad entered the market in the field of consumer electronics.
 During the 1970s they were at the forefront of low-priced hi-fi, TV and car stereo cassette technologies.
 Lower prices were achieved by injection moulding plastic hi-fi turntable covers, undercutting competitors who used the vacuum forming process.

 Amstrad expanded to the marketing of low cost amplifiers and tuners, imported from East Asia and badged with the Amstrad name for the UK market.
 Their first electrical product was the Amstrad 8000 amplifier.